How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Some of these are also Low VOC and are friendlier to the bees with reference to off-gassing.

-Don’t agonize too much over the choice of paint, though.
+Don’t agonize too much over the best paint to use, though.

 The most important thing is to get one made for external use and give it ample time to dry before installing the bees.